KertanLeGnome/TimeStoriesOctgnWebsite/index.md

 ## T.I.M.E Stories package for Octgn

 Welcome Time agent!
-Here you'll find image package for fan-made expansions of T.I.M.E Stories.
+Here you'll find image packages for fan-made expansions of T.I.M.E Stories.
 If you like an expansion, please make sure to tell the creator on bgg!
-If you want your expansion to be added here please contact me (KertanLeGnome) on bgg.
+If you want your expansion or a translation you've made to be added here please contact me (KertanLeGnome) on bgg.
 You can find an explanation of what I need [here](set) (don't worry, it is really simple).
-I will shortly add support for providing a translation to an existing scenario.

-All the sets (even some of the official expansion) will be distributed with the game package directly when installed in octgn.
-However, the image packs need to be added or else all cards will appears blank.
-I wont provide image packs for official expansion, you will need to scan your own cards!
-A way to add them to octogn will be given shortly.
+All the sets (even some of the official expansions) are distributed with the game package directly when installed in octgn.
+However, the image packs need to be added or else all cards appears blank.
+I wont provide image packs for official expansions as I do not have the rights to do so, you will need to scan your own cards.
+A way to generate image packs from scanned cards can be found [here](scan).

+For an explanation on how to play, please listen to this [video](https://youtu.be/1BfAQhgxoBU).

 ## Image packs